April 2026 - JSA DRAFT

 VIII.
 Consequences of Non-Compliance

-Violations of this policy may result in disciplinary action (up to and including suspension or expulsion), legal action, or criminal prosecution.
-The privilege of personal device use may be revoked immediately.
+Violations of this policy may result in disciplinary action as documented in the district’s discipline matrix (up to and including suspension or expulsion), legal action, or criminal prosecution.* The privilege of personal device use may be revoked immediately.